astina/paloma-shop-client-php/README.md

 Paloma Shop PHP Client
 ========

 PHP client library for the Paloma Shop.
-Facilitates the access to the following APIs (see https://docs.paloma.one/ for details):
+Facilitates the access to the following APIs (see https://docs.paloma.one/ for details and code examples):

 - Catalog
 - Checkout